International relations theory: Psychological approaches to international relations

 More recently, scholars of international relations have started drawing on emotion research in psychology to shed light on issues in world politics.
 Research in psychology suggests that affect and emotions are core drivers in decision making and behavior.
-This has significant consequences for our understanding of foreign policy, escalation to war, conflict resolution, and numerous other issues in world politics.
-For example, Rose McDermott and Jonathan Mercer were among the first to use these new findings to argue that affective experience can have adaptive functions by facilitating quick and effective decision-making.
+This has implications for the study of foreign policy, escalation to war, conflict resolution, and other issues in world politics.
+In this context, C. Nicolai N. L. Gellwitzki and Anne-Marie Houde have introduced the term Gefühlspolitik to describe how international relations are shaped by, and appeal to, emotions.
+The term Gefühlspolitik draws on the German words Gefühl (“feeling”) and Politik (“politics”), and is positioned as a conceptual counterpoint to Realpolitik, a term associated with Otto von Bismarck, who reportedly warned against Gefühlspolitik as unpredictable and likely to undermine strategic calculation, state interest, and disciplined diplomacy.
+Numerous scholars have applied emotion-based approaches to empirical research.
+Rose McDermott and Jonathan Mercer argue that affective experience can have adaptive functions by facilitating quick and effective decision-making.
 Thomas Dolan has drawn on affective intelligence theory to show that some emotional responses leaders may have to new events during wartime, such as joy or anxiety, tend to bring about change in their approaches to war, while others, like contentment or frustration, are prone to produce resistance to change.
 Combining insights from experimental psychology and the sociology of emotions, Robin Markwica has developed "emotional choice theory" as an alternative model to rational choice theory and constructivist perspectives.

 Evolutionary perspectives, such as from evolutionary psychology, have been argued to help explain many features of international relations.
 Humans in the ancestral environment did not live in states and likely rarely had interactions with groups outside of a very local area.
 However, a variety of evolved psychological mechanisms, in particular those for dealing with inter group interactions, are argued to influence current international relations.
 These include evolved mechanisms for social exchange, cheating and detecting cheating, status conflicts, leadership, ingroup and outgroup distinction and biases, coalitions, and violence.

 Theory in international relations scholarship

-In a 1955 article, Kenneth W. Thompson characterized IR theory as a recent phenomena in political science scholarship.
+In a 1955 article, Kenneth W. Thompson characterized IR theory as a recent phenomenon in political science scholarship.
 Thompson distinguished between "normative" IR theory, "general" IR theory, and IR theory as the "basis of action."

 In recent years, several IR scholars have remarked on what they see as a trend away from IR theory in IR scholarship.
 The September 2013 issue of European Journal of International Relations and the June 2015 issue of Perspectives on Politics debated the state of IR theory.
 A 2016 study showed that while theoretical innovations and qualitative analyses are a large part of graduate training, journals favor middle-range theory, quantitative hypothesis testing and methodology for publishing.